cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/ongoing-research.md

   order: 340
 ---

-Ongoing activities undertaken to carry out the collection of feedback from our visitors.
+Ongoing UX methods and activities undertaken to carry out the collection of feedback from our visitors.

 1. **Per page feedback**